emilyannemoses/blog/_posts/2019-05-30-welcome-to-my-new-blog.md

 Once you've cloned [this repository]:

+0. Use the [Jekyll docs][jekyll-docs] to get up and running with Jekyll on your machine.

 1. You’ll begin adding new posts in the `_posts` directory.

-2. In order to view live changes, run `jekyll serve`, which launches a web server.
-Use the [Jekyll docs][jekyll-docs] to get up and running with Jekyll on your machine.

-3. Every new post must follow the convention `YYYY-MM-DD-name-of-post.md` and include the necessary front matter (the content listed in the top of the post).
-Take note of this post and copy it until you remember the formula.
+1. Every new post must follow the convention `YYYY-MM-DD-name-of-post.md` and include the necessary front matter (the content listed in the top of the post).
+Use this post as a template until you remember the formula.

+1. In order to view live changes, run `jekyll s`, which launches a web server.

 If you need to embed code, Jekyll also offers powerful support for code snippets: